sudhakar434/01/python/python.md

-    if x is not y: # never use operators for singleton variable. if x is None  # null check
+    if x is not y: # never use operators for singleton variable. if x is None  # null check is checks for identity
+    == checks for equality

     try:
     except: